sensorario/notifyii/README.md

 Notifyii
 ========

-    If you want to use notifyii with roles, extensions like "rights" or RBAC are required
+    If you want to use notifyii with roles, extensions like "rights" or RBAC are required.

+    Be shure to have the same 'db' configuratiion in these files: protected/config/main.php
+    protected/config/console.php

 To install notifyii, navigate to the forlder "protected/modules" of your project.
 If your project does not have any "modules" folder, just create id.
 Then, run the command: